ajinshanid/Amazon-Sales-Performance-Profitability-Analytics/README.md

 - Business-focused recommendations and storytelling

 ## 9. Summary
-This project highlights the transformation of raw transactional data into clear, actionable insights using modern analytics tools.
-It demonstrates strong capabilities in data analysis, KPI reporting, financial interpretation, and insight-driven storytelling—core competencies for data and business analyst roles.
+The analysis delivers a clear view of sales performance, profitability patterns, and carrier dependency, turning raw data into insights that inform regional focus, product strategy, and operational planning.
+It reflects strong analytical thinking and the ability to translate data into business decisions.